College of Staten Island High School for International Studies: Athletics

 In the 2007–2008 academic year, the school fielded junior varsity teams in boys' and girls' basketball, both classified as developmental by the Public School Athletic League, and girls' softball.
-During the 2008–2009 school year our girls Varsity Softball Team, only in its second year of existence, made it to the playoffs.
+During the 2008–2009 school year the girls Varsity Softball Team, only in its second year of existence, made it to the playoffs.

 CSI High School currently has 8 active PSAL rated teams, with one more currently in developmental stage.
 The active teams include Boys Varsity Basketball, Girls Varsity Basketball, Boys Cross Country Track, Girls Cross Country Track, Boys Indoor Track, Girls Indoor Track, Boys Varsity Track and Girls Varsity Track, Girls Varsity Softball.
 The single developmental team is Boys Varsity Wrestling.
 The school also offers varsity tennis for boys and girls.